* ECB says it will speed up bond purchases

 * U.S. initial jobless claims less than expected

-NEW YORK, March 11 (Reuters) - A gauge of global stocks climbed for a third straight session on Thursday to hit its highest level in two weeks, as a dip in government bond yields helped ease inflation worries and provided a boost to equities.
+NEW YORK, March 11 (Reuters) - A gauge of global stocks rose for a third straight session on Thursday to hit its highest level in two weeks, as a dip in government bond yields helped ease inflation worries and provided a boost to stocks.

 Sentiment was also boosted by weekly jobless claims data, which pointed to a recovering U.S. labor market as vaccine rollouts have helped lead to economic reopenings.

-An auction of 30-year U.S. debt on Thursday was viewed as slightly weak, but nowhere near the disappointing seven-year auction in late February that helped fuel inflation concerns and sent yields higher.
+Investors will now eye an auction of 30-year debt on Thursday, seeking to cover massive shorts.
+A weak seven-year auction in late February helped fuel inflation concerns and sent yields higher.

 Analysts largely expect inflation to pick up as vaccine rollouts lead to a reopening of the economy, but worries persist that additional stimulus in the form of a $1.9 trillion coronavirus relief package set to be signed by U.S. President Joe Biden could overheat the economy.

-Oil prices resumed their climb following two days of declines, buoyed by the brightening economic outlook and a decline in the dollar.
+Oil prices resumed their climb following two days of declines, buoyed by the brightening economic outlook and a steep decline in U.S. fuel stocks.

-Reporting by Chuck Mikolajczak; Additional reporting by Medha Singh and Shashank Nayar in Bengaluru; editing by Jonathan Oatis, Kirsten Donovan
+Reporting by Chuck Mikolajczak; Additional reporting by Medha Singh and Shashank Nayar in Bengaluru; editing by Jonathan Oatis